plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 * Visiting the register page.
 This is useful in telling us how many of the website visitors end on our registration page, which referral sources drive the most traffic to it and which internal pages do the same
 * Registering for a trial account.
 This is useful in knowing the number of trial accounts registered but also to look at the health of the register page itself.
 If there's a sudden drop in the conversion rate on the register page, it might mean that there are some issues that need to be reviewed
 * Subscribing to the newsletter.
 This is useful to know how many people decide to hear from us.
-We can for instance see which referral sources and individual blog posts have had the biggest impact in getting people to subscribe to the newsletter
+We can, for instance, see which referral sources and individual blog posts have had the biggest impact in getting people to subscribe to the newsletter

 ## Converted Visitors